joshmoody24/game-assets/assets/sprites/pixel-art-mouse-cursor.md

 ---
 title: Pixel Art Mouse Cursor
 ext: png
+description: A pixel art mouse cursor for use in video games.
 ---
 A cursor for use in pixel art games.
 The mouse is white by default, turns pink when hovering over an interactable element, and then turns red when the player is in range to interact with that element.
 As a bonus, the asset also includes a crosshair.